edgebroker/flowdirector-docker/README.md

-# Flowdirector Docker Compose Templates
+# Flow Director Docker Compose Templates

 This repository contains docker compose templates to start/stop

-- Flowdirector with SwiftMQ
+- Flow Director with SwiftMQ
-- Flowdirector standalone
+- Flow Director standalone

-Please clone this repository and open a shell within the root directory `flowdirector-docker`.
+Please clone this repository and open a shell within the root directory `Flow Director-docker`.

-## Flowdirector with SwiftMQ
+## Flow Director with SwiftMQ

 Use

     ./fd-swiftmq start

-to start Flowdirector and a single SwiftMQ Router.
+to start Flow Director and a single SwiftMQ Router.
 Both are started as demon.
-Flowdirector listens on port `8080`, SwiftMQ on port `4001`.
+Flow Director listens on port `8080`, SwiftMQ on port `4001`.

 Use